liferay/liferay-docs/develop/tutorials/articles/localization/sharing-language-keys.markdown

     [http://java.sun.com/xml/ns/portlet/portlet-app_2_0.xsd](http://java.sun.com/xml/ns/portlet/portlet-app_2_0.xsd)
     for details.

-5. Redeploy the plugin project and place the portlets on a Liferay site page, if you haven't already done so.
+5. Redeploy the plugin project and place the portlets on a page, if you haven't already done so.
 Verify that they display the same intended messages based on your resource bundle.